jacobobryant/super-duper-octo-barnacle/README.md

 ## Setup

 Update the value of `:group-id` in `lib.edn`.
-If you'd like to test production cljdoc, clone this repo and also update `:github-repo` in `lib.edn`.
+If you'd like to test production cljdoc, fork this repo and also update `:github-repo` in `lib.edn`.

 If you don't have a local instance of cljdoc already, run `./setup-cljdoc.sh`.
 Otherwise, update the value of `:cljdoc-dir` in `lib.edn`.